Poduzov/Arduio-SoftwareI2C-LCD/README.md

 # Arduio-SoftwareI2C-LCD
-Arduino controlling an I2C LCD display via Software I2C
+Arduino controlling an I2C LCD display via Software I2C using any pins.
+For example if your Arduino is an I2C slave.

 Based on